matiaspub/WheelChanger/README.md

 ````

 ## Key Map
-It contain redefine standart keys as ctrl++(encrease font size), but you can change it.
+It contains redefine standart keys as ctrl++(encrease font size), but you can change it.
 ````
 [
   { "keys": ["ctrl++"], "command": "wheel_changer" },